kristiyandobrev/cordova-plugin-camera/README.md

 would be passed to the callbacks (either the URI/URL or an error message).
 Check the `pendingResult.pluginStatus` to determine whether or not the call was successful.

+If `Developer Options->Don't keep activities` is `enabled` it will eliminate any activity when leave them.
+In the case of the `Camera` it will restart the activity.
+To solve that issue simply `disable` the `Developer Options->Don't keep activities` option.

 #### Browser Quirks